 If you have sensitive skin or you are prone to skin sensitisation and unwanted reactions, try a little bit of this at the back of your hand first and consult a medical doctor if you are concerned.

-With that being said, the following compounds present in these wipes have been either proven or claimed by some to be sensitizers, irritants, allergens etc: Octyldodecyl Stearoyl Stearate, Bismuth Oxychloride, Phenoxyethanol.
+With that being said, the following compounds present in this palette have been either proven or claimed by some to be sensitizers, irritants, allergens etc: Octyldodecyl Stearoyl Stearate, Bismuth Oxychloride, Phenoxyethanol.

 May contain: Iron Oxides (CI 77491, CI 77492, CI 77499), Ultramarine Blue (CI 77007), Manganese Violet (CI 77742), Ferric Ammonium Ferrocyanide (CI 77510), Chrome Oxide Green (CI 77288), Chrome Hydroxide Green (CI 77289), FD & C Red No. 40 AL Lake (CI 16035), FD & C Yellow No. 5 AL Lake (CI 19140), FD & C Blue No. 1 AL Lake (CI 42090:2).